HonghuiChen/Music16Final/readme.md

 - finished log out use case
 - allowing user to switch between the signup view and login view, without having to signup everytime they open the app

-## Tasks need to be done on Week 10:
+## Tasks need to be done in Week 10:
-- start outlining for the presentation
+- prepare presentation -> outline
 - finish all current use case
 - search track and search artist need to be finalized
 - write test case